fazixa/CompilerDesignProjectDescription/Phase 3/README.md

 </ul>

 ```
-Error210 : in line [lineNumber], ReturnType of this method must be [MethodReturnType]
+Error210 : in line [line:column], ReturnType of this method must be [MethodReturnType]
 ```

 <ul dir="rtl">